skyslasher/snapmeta-provider/README.md

 ## Installation

-If your Volumio player is not reachable via the hostname volumio.local, please substitute its adress in the commands below.
+If your Volumio player is not reachable via the hostname `volumio.local`, please substitute its adress in the commands below.

 * Enable ssh access on your Volumio instance